jenkinka/block/writeup/writeup.md

 Plan
 ----
--We based our code off of the sbull.c driver from Linux Driver Development 3rd Edition.
--- Felt this was a good jumping off point
--- also good introduction to how it works
--- the necessary changes between 2.6 and 3.04, as well as the -- changes involved in impl crypto would present a challenge.
-- We implemented crypto using the ..
--Divided work evenly, between test writing, writeup and coding.
---Formulated plan.
+We started by basing our code off of the sbull.c driver from Linux Driver Development 3rd Edition.
+We felt this was a good jumping off point and that it was very well documented so we would be able to more easily make the necessary changes to both port it to the current version of linux, and implement crypto.
+Additionally, we felt that there would present enough of a challenge that we would need to understand how everything works.

+We implemented the cryptography functions using the linux crypto API (linux/crypto.h).
+The module takes in the key as a module parameter, and encrypts blocks using it.

+We started work on this project by distributing the workload evenly between ourselves, having two people work on code, one on the writeup and one on testing.
+This allowed each of us to share the work and still each have a good understanding of how the driver is implemented.

 Implementation
 --------------